telerik/ajax-docs/controls/grid/appearance-and-styling/skins.md

 * If a skin is not explicitly defined, the **Default** skin from the embedded web resources will be used.

 * You can use a predefined skin or your own skin.
-When following the second approach you need to set EnableEmbeddedSkins=false and define **Skin** and **ImagesPath** property values (see the next paragraph for more details).
+When following the second approach you need to set EnableEmbeddedSkins=false and define **Skin** property value (see the next paragraph for more details).

 ## Creating Custom Skins for RadGrid

 A developer can create custom skins to use in **RadGrid**.
 They are not embedded so the control cannot register them automatically.
 If you use a custom skin you need to set the **Skin** property, and the **EnableEmbeddedSkins** property of the control to **false**.
 If you do not do so, the following exception will be thrown saying that there is no embedded skin matching the **Skin** property:

 > Telerik.Web.UI.RadGrid with ID='RadGrid1' was unable to find embedded skin with name **'MySkin'**.
-Please, make sure that you spelled the skin name correctly, or if you want to use a custom skin, set EnableEmbeddedSkins=false. *
+Please, make sure that you spelled the skin name correctly, or if you want to use a custom skin, set EnableEmbeddedSkins=false.

-By default, **RadGrid** expects the icons for its various action buttons to be part of the custom skin's stylesheet.
-This is the most common and recommended approach.
-Usually, all icons are part of a single sprite image, although this is not a requirement and you can point the resspective CSS rules to individual images.

-Alternatively, you can use separate icons, which are not part of the skin's styles.
-In order to set the filtering/sorting/paging/expand/collapse images and the data editing images (edit/update/delete/add record/refresh), you can create your own images and set the path to them through the **ImagesPath** property of **RadGrid**.
-In order to be referenced properly, the names of these images should match those for the predefined skins (see the list below).

-**Filtering images**

-Filter.gif

-**Sorting images**

-SortAsc.gif

-SortDesc.gif

-**Expand/Collapse images**

-SinglePlus.gif

-SingleMinus.gif

-**Pager images**

-PagingFirst.gif

-PagingLast.gif

-PagingNext.gif

-PagingPrevious.gif

-**Edit/Update/Delete/Insert/Cancel/Add record/Refresh images**

-Edit.gif

-Update.gif

-Delete.gif

-Cancel.gif

-AddRecord.gif

-Refresh.gif

-**Reorder indicators images**

-MoveUp.gif

-MoveDown.gif
+You can see how to create a custom skin with the desired name with the help of the [Telerik Theme Builder](https://themebuilder.telerik.com/aspnet-ajax) in the [following video](https://www.youtube.com/watch?v=0kiuagrNvac) and the [Sass Theme Builder Overview article]({%slug theme-builder/overview%}).

+You can learn how to apply the new custom skin at [Skin Registration]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/skin-registration%}).

+For more information please check the [Custom Skin demo](https://demos.telerik.com/aspnet-ajax/grid/examples/styles/custom-skin/defaultcs.aspx).

+## Modifying an existing skin
+The skins created in the [Telerik Theme Builder](https://themebuilder.telerik.com/aspnet-ajax) can be imported via its interface and modified as many times as you wish - see [Importing a Theme]({%slug theme-builder/import%}).
+You can see how to modify an existing skin at [Modifying Built-in Skins]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/modifying-built-in-skins%}).

 ## Properties (Applicable When Not Using an Embedded or External Skin)